 Manual focus is done entirely through focus-by-wire, meaning the focusing system is controlled by a “computer” of sorts that’s linked to the focusing ring.

 As a result, it just feels sluggish and fairly inaccurate.
-Some modern AF lenses nail the manual focus experience, but this one certainly doesn’t.
+Some modern AF lenses nail the manual focus experience, but this one certainly doesn’t and frankly, I don’t think it was designed to.

 Optical Image Stabilization